obeyeater/ocd/README.md

 Move into a new shell with just two or three commands, like so:

 ```
-    curl https://raw.githubusercontent.com/nycksw/ocd/master/ocd.sh -o ~/.ocd.sh
+    curl https://raw.githubusercontent.com/nycksw/ocd/master/ocd.sh -o ~/bin/ocd
-    vim ~/.ocd.sh  # Change OCD_REPO to your own repository.
+    vim ~/bin/ocd  # Change OCD_REPO to your own repository.
-    source ~/.ocd.sh
+    ocd install
 ```

 See "Installation and usage" (below) for more information on how to set up your own repository.

-The first time you source the `ocd.sh` script it does the following:
+When you run `ocd install` it does the following:

   * Checks if your SSH identity is available (this is necessary to clone a RW git repository).
   * Installs `git(1)` if it's not already installed